Installing and configuring vsFTPD

 The installation process generates a configuration file.
-For CentOS and RHEL, the file is named /etc/vsftpd/vsftpd.conf, and for Ubuntu, the file is named /etc/vsftpd.conf.
+For CentOS and RHEL, the file is named /etc/vsftpd/vsftpd.conf, and for the Ubuntu operating system, the file is named /etc/vsftpd.conf.
 Use the instructions in the following sections to configure the settings in the vsFTPD configuration file.

 Open the vsFTPD configuration file in a file editor or by using

 vi, and replace the contents of the file

 with the following lines:

 anonymous_enable=NO local_enable=YES write_enable=YES local_umask=022 dirmessage_enable=YES xferlog_enable=YES connect_from_port_20=YES xferlog_std_format=YES listen=YES pam_service_name=vsftpd userlist_enable=YES tcp_wrappers=YES pasv_min_port=60000 pasv_max_port=65000

 If you want to enable chroot jails, add the following lines at the bottom of the configuration file: